ShabbirHasan1/occams-rpc/docs/client_macros.md

 ### `#[action]` on enum variants

 As an alternative to defining the action inside the subtype, you can specify a static action directly on an enum variant using the `#[action(...)]` attribute.
-Only one action (numeric or string literal) is allowed per variant.
+Only one action (numeric, string literal, or a numeric `repr` enum variant) is allowed per variant.

 When `#[action(...)]` is used on a variant, the `get_action()` method for that variant will return the specified static action, and the inner type does not need to provide an action.